testedtim/new-cft-website/pages/get-involved.md

     btnLink: https://codefortucson.slack.com/
   - noPadding: false
     image: /static/img/new-logo.jpg
+    summary: >
+      Find a project.
+Our main work is around volunteer-led and volunteer-run projects.
+Explore past and active projects from the Code for Tucson team.
-    summary: "Find a project: We have multiple projects in the work needing people of any background and skills.
-Look for one you’re interested in!"
+      We have multiple projects in the works needing people of any background and skills.
+Look for one you’re interested in!

+      We also invite you to propose new projects that align with our mission.
+You can propose a project on Slack or at one of our events.
     heading: Step 2
     altText: Code for Tucson logo
     btnLink: /projects/